 ‘I’m too busy and I can’t find the time.’

-This is the number one excuse I hear for not exercising and, you may find it hard to believe, but this was also my go-to excuse after having triplets.
-It was an excuse that really worked because who would ever disagree?
+This is the number one excuse I hear for not exercising.
+You may find it hard to believe, but this was also my go-to excuse after having triplets.
+It was an excuse that really worked, because who would ever disagree?
 My four young kids sure do take up a lot of time.

-My changing moment was being asked to leave a steam room at the spa and being lectured in front of a full crowd on how heat could harm my unborn child.
+My changing moment occurred when I was asked to leave a steam room at the spa after being lectured in front of a crowd on how heat could harm my unborn child.
 Sounds awful, right?
-The real problem was that my babies were five months old already.
+The real problem was that I wasn’t even pregnant—my babies were five months old already.
 Talk about a cringe worthy moment!
 This was all the motivation I needed to get my body and fitness back on track.

-If you are not a morning person then it’s time for Plan B: the lunchtime power-walk.
+If you’re not a morning person, then it’s time for Plan B: the lunchtime power-walk.
 Schedule it in like you would a dentist or your hair salon appointment.
-It’s funny that we wouldn’t dream of not getting our hair cut but taking care of our health often gets overlooked or sidelined.
+It’s funny that we wouldn’t dream of not getting our hair cut, but taking care of our health often gets overlooked or sidelined.

 If finding a full 30 minutes is too difficult, then try to do three or more mini workouts.
 It’s fine to accumulate your workout throughout your day.